 eyes to see and the ears to hear life’s most refined truths.

-The muttaqeen, the mindful ones, actively establish salaah, fostering a connection with higher consciousness.
+The muttaqeen, the mindful ones, actively establish salaah, fostering a covenant with their Rabb, the Nurturer, Evolver and Sustainer.
 This enables them

-to access and download the ghaiba—the hidden messages of truth.
-By integrating these messages into
+to access and download the ghaiba, the hidden divine messages of truth embedded in the signs.
+By integrating these divine messages into

 their lives, they gain certainty in their path.
 They detach all